Facts and Figures

 UT Southwestern Medical School

-In 2023, UT Southwestern Medical School ranked among the top 25 (#24) for research and in the top 30 (#26) for primary care, and among the top 50 (#46) for Most Diverse Medical Schools, according to U.S. News & World Report’s 2022-23 Best Graduate Schools rankings.
+UT Southwestern Medical School is ranked in Tier 1 (top 16) for research, in Tier 2 (top 50) for primary care, and among the top 35 (#33) for Most Diverse Medical Schools, according to U.S. News & World Report’s 2024-2025 Best Medical Schools rankings.

 The four years of medical school are divided into three distinct periods for students – pre-clerkship, clerkship, and post-clerkship.
 The first 18 months in the pre-clerkship phase are focused on building knowledge in basic and clinical sciences through rich, team-based learning experiences.
-The ensuing 18-month clerkship phase is designed to provide the opportunity to explore clinical fields and includes 42 weeks of rotations in internal medicine, surgery, pediatrics, obstetrics and gynecology, psychiatry, neurology, and outpatient care; a 12-week period for students to complete a Scholarly Activity in an area of their choice, including basic research, clinical and translational research, community health, global health, medical education, and quality improvement; six weeks of electives; and six weeks of Step 1 preparation time.
-Students also complete two required courses besides residency essentials – Frontiers in Medicine and Physicians in Society.
+The ensuing 18-month clerkship phase provides the opportunity to explore clinical fields and includes:

 The post-clerkship fourth year includes sub-internships and acute care rotations, electives designed to build strengths in the student’s chosen field, as well as courses tailored to ensure each graduate is prepared for the transition to residency training and future practice as a physician.

-Perot Family Scholars Medical Scientist Training Program (MSTP) prepares exceptionally talented individuals to become physician-scientists who will conduct biomedical research and translate discoveries bidirectionally between the bench and the bedside.
+The Perot Family Scholars Medical Scientist Training Program (MSTP) prepares exceptionally talented individuals to become physician-scientists who will conduct biomedical research and translate discoveries bidirectionally between the bench and the bedside.
 Graduates receive both M.D. and Ph.D. degrees.
-With major financial support from the National Institutes of Health, Perot Foundation, and other sources, the MSTP supports about 90-100 students annually.
+With major financial support from the National Institutes of Health, Perot Family Foundation, and other sources, the MSTP supports about 90-100 students annually.

 Faculty members continue to educate physicians beyond medical school.
-UTSW has the largest graduate training program in Texas, with more than 1,400 clinical residents who are completing their medical education with postgraduate specialty and subspecialty training.
+UTSW has the largest graduate medical education training program in Texas, with more than 1,400 clinical residents who are completing their medical education with postgraduate specialty and subspecialty training.
 Faculty members also provide Continuing Medical Education (CME) to practicing physicians.
 In the most recent reportable cycle, more than 44,000 learning encounters were provided in 149 CME activities certified by UTSW.

 UT Southwestern Graduate School of Biomedical Sciences